Everyone knows windows are expensive, but just how big a bite do they take out of the budget?

 Full-frame windows cost more than insert windows to install because more labor is required.
 The difference between full-frame and insert windows is explained below.

-The brand, quality and features of the window will impact costs.
+The brand, quality and features of the window will significantly impact costs.

 The larger the window size is, the higher the cost.